electricbookworks/rff-iact/using-the-iact-app.md

 [Download the PDF manual](/pdfs/GooglePlay-android-manual.pdf) or follow the instructions below

 1. Open your Google Play application.
-If you do not already have the application, visit the [Google Play store](https://play.google.com/store)
+If you do not already have the application, visit the [Google Play store](https://play.google.com/store/apps/details?id=io.rff.saide.iact)
 2. Type iAct.
 You might get several possible iAct applications.
 The one you want has the following logo and details.

-{% include image file="how-to-1.png"%}
+	{% include image file="how-to-4.png"%}

 3. Tap install to start install the application to your phone or tablet.
 4. While the application installs, Google Playstore will show you progress in percentage from 0-100% then it will automatically start installing.
 Wait for the download to fully install afterwhich it will show two buttons.
 One says “uninstall” and the other is an “open” button.
 Click “open”.
 5. A welcome dialogue box will appear.
-See below:

-SCREENSHOT TBC

 6. Your phone will ask you to whether you want to “Allow iAct to access photos, media and files on your device?”.
 There will be an option to “Deny” or “Allow”.
 Click “Allow”.

+	{% include image file="how-to-3.jpg"%}

-7. After clicking to allow the application to access photos, media and files, you will remain with the welcome dialogue box as below.
+7. After clicking to allow the application to access photos, media and files, you will remain with the welcome dialogue box.

-SCREENSHOT TBC

 8. Read the dialogue box and make sure you understand the note and then click “Got it”.

 9. The application will take you to the course menu that looks like the one below.

-SCREENSHOT TBC
+	{% include image file="how-to-2.jpg"%}

 10. This is where you can start the iAct course.
 Start by studying the Introduction Section before moving on to the Modules 1, 2, 3 and 4.
 11. iAct is self-guided, so you will be guided on what to do at every step until you finish the course.
 But if you have any problems along the way, visit the “Help”section at the bottom of the menu after Module 4.